TABLE OF CONTENTS

-This is a broad term.
-For example, in business administration (German: Betriebswirtschaftslehre) it is used to refer to something of value that is owned or held by an organization.
-Another example is in the sense of infrastructure asset management, for which even the ISO 55000 standard exists.
+In business administration it is used to refer to something of value that is owned or held by an organization.
+In our platform it is used in the sense of infrastructure asset management, for which even the ISO 55000 standard exists.
 In IoT platforms, the term asset is typically used to refer to what physical thing is augmented with IoT technology.
 For example, a machine would typically be referred to as an asset.
 (Note: since in our platform 2.0 we want us, our partners and customers to be very flexible in representing reality, we came up with the concept of using containers.)

-A channel defines data coming from a device by a unit (e.g. Temperature in C), a data type (e.g. float), and a type (e.g. measured value).
+A channel defines a data stream coming from a device.
+It has a unit (e.g. Temperature in C) and a data type (e.g. float) as attributes.
+The data of a channel build a time series.

 Client (In the OAuth2 sense)

-Containers are the basic and overarching organizational element within a Space in the Smart Data Platform.
+Containers are the basic and overarching organizational element within a space in graphicx.io.
 They are used in particular to digitally map organizational structures of real existing objects, e.g. plants, machines or sensors.

 A container can also be enriched with descriptive data (also called metadata) according to its container type, e.g. address, hall number or assembly point.
 Which metadata are possible is defined in the respective container type.
 The container logic enables a flexible structuring of the platform and replaces the often insufficient mapping performance of a classical tree structure.